bioinfo-chru-strasbourg/STARK-modules/services/stark/README.md

 **STARK listener**

-A STARK listener service is started as a daemon, listening for new sequenced NGS run (new folder in input/runs) and well configured (RTAComplete.txt and SampleSheet.csv), and send a request to STARK API.
-A STARK listener clear service is checking (once at services start) STARK listener and STARK API log files to reload requests if needed (useful after a server stop/crash).
+A STARK listener service is started as a daemon, listening for new sequenced NGS run (new folder in input/runs) and well configured (RTAComplete.txt and SampleSheet.csv), and send a request to SLURM API.
+A STARK listener clear service is checking (once at services start) STARK listener log files to reload requests if needed (useful after a server stop/crash).